Advice Line: +44(0)1225 708482

 So, what are they?
 And why do they seem to be a positive combination?

 The first point to make is that the role of these two compounds impact directly on the maintenance of cartilage.
 Cartilage is an elastic tissue that covers and protects the ends of long bones at the joints, and is a structural component of the rib cage, the ear, the nose, the bronchial tubes, the intervertebral discs, and many other body components.
 It consists of collagen, elastin and proteoglycan that are produced from the chrondrocytes.
 At the region of the joints, articular cartilage covers the ends of the long bones within the protective and lubricating synovial area:

 Figure 2: A Schematic Depiction of Articular Cartilage.
 (McIlwraith, 2013)

 Glucosamine is a combination of a sugar (glucose) and amine – a nitrogenous derivative of protein.
 As such it has roles in both energy and protein metabolism; especially in its interaction with cartilaginous material, which is essentially a protein/carbohydrate complex.
-Chondroitin is a glycosaminoglycan (GAG), which repeats itself in a chain of alternating galactosamine and uronic acid, which lends elasticity to the cartilage matrix.
-Both compounds build and maintain structural cartilage.
+Chondroitin is a glycosaminoglycan (GAG), which repeats itself in a chain of alternating galactosamine and uronic acid, which lends elasticity to the cartilage matrix, whilst hyaluronan (or hyaluronic acid) again being a repeat of glycosamine & uronic acid, has a similar effect, as does keraten sulphate.
+All these compounds build and maintain structural cartilage.